HasanNahiyanNobel/Learning-Django/Learning Log.md

 1. None can update others' post now!
 1. Added functionality to delete post.
 Django feels real good now.
 1. Now user can find create, update and delete button where necessary.

+## 11. Pagination
+1. Added basic pagination where each page has 2 posts.